Skip to main content

 Holiday Leave

-• All employees are entitled to a minimum of 20 vacation days annually, in addition to national holidays.
+• All employees are entitled to a minimum of 20 working days of annual leave, in addition to public holidays.

-• Specific conditions warrant additional leave: employees under 18, those working in hazardous environments, or those with disabilities or blindness receive three extra days.
+• Specific conditions warrant additional leave: employees under 18, those working in hazardous environments, or those with disabilities or blindness receive at least three extra working days.

-• Anticipation of Paid Time Off (PTO) is possible with employer agreement; unused leave upon departure is deducted from payroll.
+• Anticipation of Paid Time Off (PTO) is possible with employer agreement.

 Sick Leave

-• Doctor’s note and employer notification within 24 hours are required.
+• Doctor’s certificate and employer notification are required.

 Personal Leave